 Food Sensitivities: Babies may have sensitivities to cow milk protein present in breast milk or formula.

-New food: In older babies introduction of new food is most common cause of gas and fussiness.
+New food: In older babies, the introduction of new food is the most common cause of gas and fussiness.

 Like breastfed babies, bottle-fed babies also get gas frequently.
-Bottle feeding also causes baby to swallow air along with their milk.
+Bottle feeding also causes a baby to swallow air along with milk.

 Psst..
 Aren’t newborns handful?
-There are so much that we don’t know about newborn when we bring them home from hospital.
-Which is okay.
+There are so much that we don’t know about newborn when we bring them home from the hospital, which is okay.
 No one expects you to know everything.

 But if you are struggling, there is an amazing Newborn course that you can take.
-This text-based course is for the first time parents and covers everything from tummy time to digestive issues in babies (spit ups, gas, burps, dairy allergies, colic crying), to diapering, to newborn sleep and much more.
+This course is for first-time parents and covers everything from tummy time to digestive issues in babies (spit-ups, gas, burps, dairy allergies, colic crying), to diapering, to newborn sleep, and much more.

 9 Proven ways to Relieve Gas in Babies Naturally

-Occasional gassiness is inevitable, but when it causes excessive fussiness in baby, it needs your attention.
-There are natural things that you can do to relive gas in babies.
-Not every baby is same, one thing that works for one baby may not necessarily work for another.
-So, try combination of following things.
+Occasional gassiness is inevitable, but when a baby screams in pain from gas frequently, it needs your attention.
+There are natural things that you can do to relieve gas in babies.
+Not every baby is the same; one thing that works for one baby may not necessarily work for another.
+So, try a combination of the following items.

 1. Feed your Baby at an angle